a3huang/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 List comprehensions offer a neat and concise way of creating lists of elements in a single statement.

-For example:
+For example, writing:
 ```python
 l = [x**2 for x in range(1,10) if x % 3 == 0]
 ```